international treaties on human rights and the death penalty:

 On 4 July 2016, President John Dramani Mahama granted amnesty to another 896 prisoners to commemorate the 56th

 Republic Anniversary and three perioners sentenced to death had the penalty commuted to life imprisonment.
 Another was exonerated.
-United Nations
+The death penalty on women

 On 23 October 2012, Ghana was reviewed under the Universal Periodic Review of the UN Human Rights Council.
 On 14 March 2013, Ghana rejected the recommendations related to abolition of the death penalty.
 Hannah Nyarko, Deputy Permanent Representative of Ghana to the United Nations Office at Geneva, said the death penalty was an entrenched provision in the Constitution and could only be changed by the people of Ghana, and the Government could not impose an official moratorium prior to a referendum.
 Unless and until an issue was sufficiently advanced in the moral consciousness of the citizenry and an unequivocal demand was made, any action counter to this would be counterproductive.